mendix/widgets-resources/packages/color-picker/README.md

-## Color Wheel Widget
+## Color Picker Widget

 ### Styling

-You can use the following objects to stylize
+You can use the following objects to stylize:

 ```
 {
     container: ViewStyle;
-    thumbnail: ViewStyle;
+    thumbnail: ViewStyle & { size: number; };
 }
 ```

-Container supports all the ViewStyle properties, thumbnail doesn`t allow to use borderRadius, backgroundColor and opacity.
-If you define the width and height, width will precede height.
+Container supports all the ViewStyle properties, thumbnail has a custom property `size` and ignores width, height, borderRadius, backgroundColor and opacity.
 Example:

 ```
- export const customColorWheel = {
+ export const customColorPicker = {
     container: {
         // All ViewStyle properties are allowed
         borderWidth: 1,